m-siya/interview-prep/DP/README.md

 use if efficient way to combine results of the 2 searches, then time taken < time for 1 large search -> 2^n -> 2^(n/2).
 (2^n because at each step, we choose to take or leave an element).
 (2^n/2 equals root(2^n))

+use if you can solce problem for twice smaller k, like divide and conquer but without the step of recursively solving smaller subproblems

 Q. given an array of n numbers, how many ways to choose a subset of the numbers of sum x?